-The Office of Veteran Services and Financial Aid (VSFA) web site is maintained and updated as needed to provide students with the most current information available and students are strongly encouraged to use it as their first source of information concerning VSFA policy and procedures.
+The Veteran Services and Financial Aid (VSFA) web site is maintained and updated as needed to provide students with the most current information available and students are strongly encouraged to use it as their first source of information concerning VSFA policy and procedures.

-The Health Science Center may require additional information to complete the application based on an evaluation of your FAFSA data.
+UT Health San Antonio may require additional information to complete the application based on an evaluation of your FAFSA data.
 Students are encouraged to take seriously all correspondence requests for information from VSFA, as all documents are required by federal regulation to process your application.
 Students should only send documents requested by VSFA.
 Once all documents are received and processed, the application is considered complete and is ready for awarding.
 Awards for financial assistance are not made until mid-April for semesters beginning in the subsequent fall term, and may span the entire award year (fall, spring, and summer) as determined by the student’s expected graduation term.

 SELECTIVE SERVICE REQUIREMENT

-Students subject to selective service registration will be required to provide proof of registration or proof the student is exempt from selective service registration in order to be eligible to apply for federal or state financial aid and/or to receive exemptions and waivers from the State of Texas.
+Students subject to selective service registration will be required to provide proof of registration, or proof the student is exempt from selective service registration, in order to be eligible to apply for federal or state financial aid and/or to receive exemptions and waivers from the State of Texas.

 COMPETITIVE ACADEMIC SCHOLARSHIPS

 UT Health San Antonio awards competitive scholarships on a school-by-school basis as funds allow.
 All matriculating students are eligible to apply for competitive scholarships by submitting the online scholarship application.
 Each school will develop specific guidelines and criteria for awarding the scholarships.
 The competitive scholarship must be recommended by the Loan and Scholarship Committee of each school.
 Applicants should contact the appropriate school within UT Health San Antonio for information about deadlines.